AleoNet/snarkOS/README.md

   Private Key  APrivateKey1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx  <-- Save Me
      View Key  AViewKey1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx  <-- Save Me
-      Address  aleo1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+      Address  aleo1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx  <-- Use Me For The Next Step
 ```

-To start a mining node, from the snarkOS directory, run:
+Next, to start a mining node, from the snarkOS directory, run:
 ```
 ./run-miner.sh
 ```
 When prompted, enter your Aleo miner address:
 ```
-Enter your Aleo miner address:
+Enter your Aleo miner address: aleo1xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-{ALEO_ADDRESS}
 ```

 ## Testnet2 FAQs